Vishal-V/100-Days-of-ML-Code/README.md

 ### Day 26 (4-10-18) Cat-notCat classifier from scratch
 - Working on a cat-notCat binary classifier using a deep neural net
+- Completed Week 4 of the course and obtained the [certificate](https://www.coursera.org/account/accomplishments/verify/G7BWGP9QRM27)!